-The shade cast by the temporary altar let the summer heat trickle through, enough to tug at the armpits but not enough to complain about if you stuffed yourself into tuxes so many nights a week you practically lived in one.
+The shade cast by the temporary altar let the summer heat trickle through, enough to tug at the armpits but not enough to complain about if you practically lived in a tux.
 Xiyuan had slept in stiffer collars and worse conditions.
 Disregarding tolerance, if he was able to notice the hairs on the back of his hand prickling in the warmth, it meant he had the presence of mind to do so.
 And that was progress.

 “I’m still not sure what came over me.
 Thanks again.”
 If the shock had any benefit, it was that resetting his focus allowed Xiyuan to stabilize after a quick but heartfelt chat.
 He tried to smile at Bernard.
 “What happened after I left?”